Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/news/index.md

 ---

 **2023**
-Sara Keetelaar won the Best Poster Award for her poster "Are psychological networks sparse or dense?
+Sara won the Best Poster Award for her poster "Are psychological networks sparse or dense?
 A Bayesian test for sparsity" at the 2023 IOPS Winter Conference!

 <p style="font-size:medium;text-align:justify"> The paper <a href = "https://www.tandfonline.com/doi/full/10.1080/00273171.2021.1938959">``Relations Between Networks, Regression, Partial Correlation, and Latent Variable Models''</a> by Lourens and Maarten has won the <a href = "https://www.smep.org/awards/tanaka">Tanaka award</a>, for best article published in Multivariate Behavioral Research in 2022.</p>